-I don’t mind rain, but sunshine is still more uplifting.
+I don’t mind the rain, but the sunshine is still more uplifting.
 That golden glare just has that up and soar elements while the clear spaghetti can make you feel rust and rut sometimes.
 But I am grateful that I am a Northwest resident where abundant water has created miles and miles of green acres all year round.

 Thought it was supposed to be a Mostly Sunny day with early morning fog.
 I jumped off the bed early and started to get my morning routine going.
-After breakfast was made, smoothie and my husband’s lunch box were prepared; I was ready to hop in the car with my camera the moment when he left for work.
+After breakfast was made, smoothies and my husband’s lunch box were prepared; I was ready to hop in the car with my camera the moment when he left for work.
 I am always late.
 I thought if I was out early enough, I wouldn’t miss it this time.
-My planned shot was visualized with morning sun.
+My planned shot was visualized with the morning sun.
 It was still foggy, but I expect the fog to vanish in an hour or so.

 The moment I parked my car, a large bird was flapping its wing in the sky, Instinctively I thought, what luck, another osprey?
-Nop, just a cormorant and it was out of my sight when I had my camera ready.
+Nop, just a cormorant, and it was out of my sight when I had my camera ready.
 Ok.
-How about capturing the fish is freshly caught and the fisherman is wheeling in his fishing line?
+How about capturing the fish that is freshly caught and the fisherman is wheeling in his fishing line?
 Neither, it was too early and most of them just cast their initial lines.
 It was deadly cold and some of them even went back to the car to warm up.

-Suddenly my eyes were lit, I saw the ducks were assembled by a leader (I am guessing) and they were lined up heading to right side of the pond.
+Suddenly my eyes were lit, I saw the ducks were assembled by a leader (I am guessing) and they were lined up heading to the right side of the pond.
 I could barely see them, but the action certainly caught my attention.
 In another minute or two, the ducks were heading to the left.
 Right and left.
 Left and right.
 I have never seen something like this.
 Are they having their morning water aerobics class, you think?
 I zoomed my lens all the way out.

 From this point onward, I was looking for more ducks.
 They were far away and they were tiny in the big picture, but they looked appealing to me.
-The three companies have been there and still there.
+The three companies have been there and are still there.
 I have to guess that they are a family.
 They seemed to embrace one another and hold on to each other in spite of the surroundings.

 What kind of ducks, what color and did I aim at their eyes?
 These questions were all no longer in my thought, I just simply enjoyed their existence.